 If you’re looking for more beach activities stick to Centre Island Beach and the neighbouring Gibraltar Point Beach which have more changing facilities, equipment hire and the convenience of near by food and drink options.
 But if you’re feeling a bit bolder then Hanlan’s Point Beach has a clothing optional policy so if you’re brave enough to bare all then this is the spot for you!

 Sport and Activities on the Toronto Islands

 If you’re not one for lazing on the beaches then there are plenty of options to be active too.
-One of the most popular activities is cycling around the islands as the whole of the Toronto Islands are car free so you won’t need to worry about holding up traffic.
+One of the most popular activities is cycling around the islands.
+As the whole of the Toronto Islands are car free you won’t need to worry about holding up traffic.
 Bike paths and trails are plentiful and connect each of the 15 different islands.
 The views are amazing no matter which route you opt for so remember and take your time.

 If you have your own stuff, you can head out on the water or get going on those bike trails but if not there are plenty of rental options on site to let you explore.

 How to get to the Toronto Islands